-Enough, says my next guest, who has authored a book that serves as a wake-up call for women to understand and appreciate the men in their lives, value masculinity and heal relationships damaged by toxic feminism.
+My next guest has authored a book that serves as a wake-up call for women to understand and appreciate the men in their lives, to value masculinity and to heal relationships damaged by the culture.

 Denise McAllister is a cultural and political commentator and author of the forthcoming book, What Men Want to Say to Women (But Can’t).
 We’ll talk with Denise about the lies our culture sells, and she’ll offer insights into how to rebuild broken relationships in the workplace, at home, and in the bedroom.